 As we speak, strict diet plans – from the carb-free variety to liquid and soup diets – are being doled out to consumers in cities all over the world.
 Newly minted fad-dieters are nodding grimly at their respective health dealers, having recently resolved that this year will be their year, and those dealers are crossing their fingers behind their back and counting their bank bill spreads as soon as their payroll leaves the building.
 And while diet consumers envision themselves 15, 20, or 30 pounds thinner, the health dealer is laughing all the way to the bank.
 Forget Christmas, this is the time of year that health dealers really get excited about.

 Whatever happened to eating right for the sake of feeling good inside and out?
 And what about enjoying food and using it to nourish your body in the proper way?

 Yes, it is important to watch what you eat and watch how much you eat too (most of the time!).
-But what worries me as a foodie is that the diet industry and consumers as a collective, have created a culture of fear: people are literally afraid of food.
-They’re afraid of eating too much, afraid of not eating enough, afraid of how to eat, and their afraid of when to eat too.
+But what worries me as a foodie is that the diet industry and consumers as a collective have created a culture of fear: people are literally afraid of food.
+They’re afraid of eating too much, afraid of not eating enough, afraid of how to eat, and they are afraid of when to eat too.
 People just don’t know what to make of food anymore.